Below you can find some key information about what we will be learning together this half-term.

 Other:

-Smokey Row is timetabled for Tuesday afternoon, weather and adult ratio dependent.
+Smokey Row is timetabled for Monday afternoon (bi-weekly), weather and adult ratio dependent.